Nicoss54/docker-sfeirschool-exercice/Readme.md

-# Summary Project: A beautifull Todolist in Docker
+# Summary Project: A beautiful Todolist app containerized using Docker

 ### Introduction

-Hello student, this is your final mission ( if you accepted it) to complete this SFEIR School.
-This mission consist to deploy an app in your local docker.
+Hello student, this is your final mission (if you accept it) to complete this SFEIR School.
+This mission consists to deploy an complete application using Docker.

-This app is devided into three parts:
+This app is divided into three parts:
-* Mongo Database to persist your data
+* a Mongo Database to persist your data;
-* Back-end which consist on an API REST write in node js whith the HAPI framework
+* a back-end which exposes an API REST written with NodeJs and the HAPI framework;
-* Front-end which consist on a todolist write in Angular
+* a front-end which consists on a todolist creations written with Angular.

 ### Mongo Database

-* Pull an offcial image of Mongo database from the docker hub/registry
+* Pull an official image of Mongo database from the docker hub
-* Create a docker container named todo-database which expose the port 27017
+* Create a docker container named todo-database which exposes the port 27017
 * Check if the database is correctly started (display the logs of the container)

 ### Backend

-* Create a Docker file
+* Create the Dockerfile
-* From your Docker file buid an image named todo-backend-image
+* From your Dockerfile buid an image named todo-backend-image
-* Create a docker container named todo-backend which expose the port 3000
+* Create a docker container named todo-backend which exposes the port 3000
-* Check if the container is correctly created ( display the logs, normally there is an error: connection to database impossible)
+* Check if the container is correctly created (display the logs, normally there is an error: connection to database impossible)
-* Pull your image on the docker hub
+* Push your image onto the docker hub

 ### Frontend

-* Create a Docker file
+* Create the Dockerfile
 * From your docker file build an image named todo-frontend-image
-* Create a docker container named todo-frontend which expose the port 4200
+* Create a docker container named todo-frontend which exposes the port 4200
 * Check if the container is correctly created (display the logs)
-* Go to the url: http://localhost:4200 ( A UI will must appear )
+* Go to the url: http://localhost:4200 (A UI must appear)
-* Pull your image on the docker hub
+* Push your image onto the docker hub

 ### Networks